jundalisay/sp/content/en/research/rand/intellectual/preface.md

 date: 2025-10-05
 icon: Ayn Rand
 writer:
-  name: Ayn Ramd
+  name: Ayn Rand
   url: https://en.wikipedia.org/wiki/Ayn_Rand
 ---

-This book is intended for those who wish to assume the responsibility of becoming the new intellectuals.
+This book is for those who want the responsibility of becoming the new intellectuals.

 It contains the main philosophical passages from my novels and presents the outline of a new philosophical system.

 The full system is implicit in these excerpts (particularly in Galt’s speech), but its fundamentals are indicated only in the widest terms and require a detailed, systematic presentation in a philosophical treatise.
 I am working on such a treatise at present; it will deal predominantly with the issue which is barely touched upon in Galt’s speech: epistemology, and will present a new theory of the nature, source and validation of concepts.
 This work will require several years; until then, I offer the present book as a lead or a summary for those who wish to acquire an integrated view of existence.
 They may regard it as a basic outline; it will give them the guidance they need, but only if they think through and understand the exact meaning and the full implications of these excerpts.
 I am often asked whether I am primarily a novelist or a philosopher.

 The answer is: both.
 In a certain sense, every novelist is a philosopher, because one cannot present a picture of human existence without a philosophical framework;